MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-24-handle-error-tsql.md

 the first line is error number sql errors  from 1 to 49999

-you can also create your own starting from 50001
+you can also create your own starting from `50001`

-select * from sys.message -> to know the complete log of error numbers the second value is severity level
+`select * from sys.message` -> to know the complete log of error numbers the second value is severity level

-from 0 - 10: informational messages (warnings)
+from `0 - 10`: informational messages (warnings)
-from 11 - 16" errors that can be corrected by the user (constraint violation, etc.) from 17 - 26: other errors (software problems, fatal errors) you can see the whole list throught the docuemntation
+from `11 - 16`: errors that can be corrected by the user (constraint violation, etc.) from `17 - 26`: other errors (software problems, fatal errors) you can see the whole list throught the docuemntation

 the thrid value is the state: it give you more informatioj about the error